View our suggested travel itinerary here

 Daintree, Far North Queensland

 A 4.30pm arrival meant we would not make it to our destination, the Daintree Wilderness Lodge, in time for dinner.
-From some limited research and advice from friends, we opted on a dinner in Mossman.
+From some limited research and advice from friends, we opted for a dinner in Mossman.
 We made this decision based on the understanding the most places north of the Daintree River crossing (ferry) shut early on week nights (or do not open at all early in the week).
 In retrospect, we should have stopped in Port Douglas, because most places in Mossman were shut, or at the very least their kitchens were.
 Luckily we stumbled upon Sizzling Meals, a local Indian Curry house.
 Although very modest in its decor fit out, the menu featured some tasty Indian fast food classics and the service was very quick.
 Perhaps not the perfect feast for a road trip, but great when you’re in a hurry to hit the road again.

 Dusk had settled in and the night sky was rolling in with ominous foreboding.
 We knew the road ahead would be a challenge, especially at night.
 We high-tailed it back to the car and fired up the GPS again.
 Thankfully, we arrived at the Daintree River Ferry very quickly and boarded.
 The Ferry is 50km north of Pt Douglas and operates from 6am to midnight seven days a week (except holidays).
 But be ready with cash if you plan to board outside of business hours.
 Their EFTPOS service only operates between 8:00 am and 5:00 pm.
 We missed the view at night, but we knew this journey across the river was both a literal and symbolic disconnection from the modern world.